HF Sinclair Corporation

 Valuation Analysis: Is DINO Overvalued?

-Given the company's positive trailing twelve-month net income, the primary valuation metric is the Price-to-Earnings (PE) ratio.
-The trailing PE ratio is 14.84x, while the forward PE is significantly lower at 11.15x; this gap implies the market is pricing in a substantial recovery in earnings, aligning with analyst expectations for FY2026 EPS of $6.90, which would represent a major rebound from recent quarterly results.
-Compared to sector averages, DINO's valuation appears mixed: its trailing PE of 14.84x is likely at a discount to many growth sectors but may be in line with or at a premium to other refiners depending on the specific cycle; its Price-to-Sales ratio of 0.32x and Price-to-Book ratio of 0.94x suggest the market is valuing the company below its asset and sales base, which is typical for cyclical industries at certain points in the cycle but may represent value if earnings normalize higher.
-Historically, the stock's own valuation has fluctuated wildly with the refining cycle: the current trailing PE of 14.84x sits well below historical peaks seen during strong profit periods (e.g., 3.34x in Q3 2023) but is a vast improvement from deeply negative PEs during loss-making quarters; this suggests the market is currently pricing in a moderate recovery scenario, leaving room for multiple expansion if the 'supercycle' narrative materializes and earnings surpass expectations.
+Given the company's positive net income on a trailing basis, the primary valuation metric is the Price-to-Earnings (PE) ratio.
+The trailing PE is 14.84x, while the forward PE is significantly lower at 10.49x.
+This substantial gap implies the market expects a strong recovery in earnings over the next twelve months, aligning with analyst EPS estimates averaging $9.60, which would represent a dramatic improvement from recent quarterly results.
+Compared to typical industry averages, HF Sinclair's valuation appears mixed.
+Its trailing PE of 14.84x is likely at a discount to many growth sectors but must be evaluated in the context of its cyclicality.
+More telling is its Price-to-Sales (PS) ratio of 0.32x and Enterprise Value-to-Sales (EV/Sales) of 0.56x, which suggest the market is valuing its revenue stream conservatively, possibly due to the low-margin nature of the business in the reported quarter.
+The Price-to-Book (PB) ratio of 0.94 indicates the stock is trading slightly below its book value.
+Historically, the stock's own valuation provides critical context.
+The current trailing PE of 14.84x sits well below its historical highs seen during previous refining upcycles, such as the 4.41x in late 2022 or the 3.34x in late 2023 (periods of peak profitability).
+However, it is also far above the deeply negative PE ratios recorded during loss-making quarters like Q4 2025 (-75.22x).
+This positioning suggests the market is pricing in a recovery in earnings but is not yet at peak cycle valuation levels, leaving room for multiple expansion if the anticipated 'supercycle' materializes.

 PE